‘Learn from the best to serve the best’

 Having lived, studied and worked in five different countries - and having visited many more since the age of four – my outlook on life is international and cosmopolitan.
 My happy if slightly unusual childhood and teenage years were governed by a strict diplomatic protocol and international business etiquette.
 I lived in a world where there was no room for error.

 Changing countries, cultures, schools and having to make new friends and learn a brand new language each time (I am fluent in five now) was challenging, but it gave me an incredible opportunity to see and experience the world.
-It also enabled me to meet many wonderful and inspiring people, to learn essential life skills in embracing and managing major changes, dealing with adversity and to become a skilled conversationalist and hostess.
+It also enabled me to meet many wonderful and inspiring people, to learn essential life skills in embracing and managing major changes, dealing with adversity and to become a skilled communicator and conversationalist.

 Life lessons from Japan